ShawnMcCool/PHPStorm-SpacePeacock/README.md

 The syntax color scheme has only been designed for 'general' and 'PHP', so far.
 I'll be updating HTML etc eventually.

+## Font

+Use Java 7 if you want the best font rendering on Linux possible.

+The font used is Source Code Pro.
+I tried other fonts that I prefer such as DejaVu Sans Mono, but Java 7 didn't render them so hot.
+So, I stuck with that one.

+The font size may be a bit big when you import.
+Sorry about that, I'm running 2560x1440 and I'm exporting new versions of the configuration so often that it's just better to leave it at my current settings.
+But, it's just a single configuration to fix it for your preference.

 ## Key Maps